TaskRatchet/taskratchet-docs/friends.md

 TaskRatchet isn't the only option around!
 If you find TaskRatchet interesting, we think you'll like these tools, too.
 Have a tool you think should be included in this list?
 [Submit a pull request][1].

+In addition to the services on this page, Beeminder has been keeping a similar list since 2012 (long before TaskRatchet existed) for their own friends and competitors.
+You can find theirs here: [Aiding and Abetting][2]

 - [Boss as a Service](https://bossasaservice.life/) - "We make sure you achieve your goals.
 We keep you accountable.
 You get stuff done."
 - [Complice](https://complice.co/) - "Complice is for making meaningful progress every day."